-- 1. Visit http://tplinkmodem.net, and log in with the account you set for the router. - 2.
+- Visit http://tplinkmodem.net, and log in with your TP-Link ID or the password you set for the router. - 2.
 Go to Advanced > Wireless > WPS page.
 Click Method Two--PIN.

 - 3. Select Client's PIN. - 4.
 Enter the client device's PIN in the field.
 Then click the Connect button. - 5.
-Connect successfully will appear on the above screen, which means the client device has successfully connected to the modem router.
+Device has been added successfully! will appear on the above screen, which means the client device has successfully connected to the modern router.

-13. 3.
+15. 3.
 3. Schedule Your Wireless Function